stalker-tools/tools/README.md

     Besides, each .ltx inventory item section has grid coordinates for texture .dds as parameters: inv_grid_x, inv_grid_y, inv_grid_width, inv_grid_height.

-### 1.1.2 Compilation stage: prepare of new mod sources
+### 1.1.2 Compilation stage: compile new mod from new mod sources

   Misc gamedata files
   - Import files to new mod gamedata path.